grammyjs/website/site/docs/plugins/chat-members.md

 If they both do, it then proceeds to call `ctx.chatMembers.getChatMember` to add the chat member information to the storage in case it doesn't exist.

 Please note that this means the storage will be called for **every update**, which may be a lot, depending on how many updates your bot receives.
-This also has the potential to impact the performance of your bot drastically.
+This has the potential to impact the performance of your bot drastically.
-Only use this if you _really_ know what you're doing and are ok with the risks and consequences.
+Only use this if you _really_ know what you're doing and are okay with the risks and consequences.

 ## Plugin Summary

-- Name: `command-filter`
+- Name: `chat-members`
 - Source: <https://github.com/grammyjs/chat-members>
 - Reference: <https://deno.land/x/grammy_chat_members/mod.ts>